miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 ability.
 I've been holding back from the world what I've got.
 That's because I learned from Alan Alda, Evil Irving Homer, and I guess really WWII in general, that all good Jews should fly low under the radar.
-The Reform branch of Judaism which I come from have all but become all but Protestants to assimilate.
-And assimilation is 'biggest threat' to Jewish people.
+The Reform branch of Judaism which I come from have all but become Protestants to assimilate.
+And assimilation is the 'biggest threat' to the Jewish people.
 Giving up yamakas, strict adherence to the Sabbath, and other things that make us different.
 I'm all secular humanist, and often say ***Star Trek*** is my religion.

 Well, that's paid off.
 I've met Data.
 Or R. Daneel Olivaw, if you're a SciFi fan like me.
 No, Next Gen watchers are not SciFi fans.
 They're mainstream TV